 There are those falls that occur in care facilities and nursing homes that are accidents.
-There are others that occur as a result of negligence and lack of supervision.
+There are others that occur as a result of negligence and lack of supervision which can be considered nursing home abuse.
 These types of falls can result in serious injury or, worse, death.
 If you believe that someone was known fall risk and the outcome was severe, speak to an experienced fall attorney who will help you seek the necessary compensation.

 Assessing the Risk of Falling

 Every nursing facility in our country has a legal obligation to correctly and thoroughly assess the needs of each of their residents when admitted and then create an individualized care plan and follow it meticulously to protect the resident’s health and safety.